 I believe it is time for women to step into our power and that starts with how we represent ourselves.
 I want us all to feel beautiful and make big, bold moves in real life.
 I want us to command respect without having to say a word.
 I want women to be the ones wearing the best suits in the room and I want the boys to wonder, "Wow, who is that?".

-That’s why I decided to launch Heirs & Hers.
+This is why I decided to launch Heirs & Hers.
 My dream is that when the men see us in our new suits, they know that they have already lost.
-My deepest dream is that when a woman sees another woman wearing an impeccable navy blazer, with perhaps a hot pink lining, she knows that is a custom Heirs & Hers and they are somehow soul sisters.
+When a woman sees another woman wearing an impeccable navy blazer, with perhaps a hot pink lining, she knows that is a custom Heirs & Hers and they are somehow soul sisters.
+They are Fashion Activists.

 This is Heirs & Hers.
-Don’t forget to join the Heirs Society newsletter for weekly blog posts and I cannot wait to see what this will become.
+Don’t forget to join the Fashion Activist newsletter for weekly blog posts and I cannot wait to see what we become.

 Full collection launching 5.21.21.